NYT92/hanime-python-api/README.md

 :warning: DONT ABUSE HANIME SYSTEMs </br>
 :heavy_check_mark: USE IT FRO TESTING PURPOSES ONLY

+this is for fun purposes and not for production cases if you guy re from hanime staff see this pls ask nicely to remove it

 # API Documentation
 This is my docs please read T_T
 ## Table of Contents